Sustainability

 • Scope 2 - emissions associated with the consumption of purchased electricity from the national grid

-• Scope 3 – our wider value chain including emissions from procurement, waste management, commuting, business travel (this is by far the main source of emissions)
+• Scope 3 - our wider value chain including emissions from procurement which comprises greater than 90% of the organisations total carbon emissions, and waste management, commuting and business travel

 Grey icon depicting a tablet with a leaf